 How do you create and describe your OKRs?

 And then in the next level down, they had to come up with an impactful statement too for their objectives.
-It's not like you can just say, okay, then "we're going to take out 10 million in costs.
-Like in engineering, they said, “we're going to build the best engineering ninjas in the world”.
-And then here's how we're going to do it with these KRs.
-So they made it a little bit more fun.
-And I think that made it resonate through the organization instead of like this sterile KR of "80% retention," whatever it is.
-So I think if you can have fun from the top, it'll get funny.
+It’s not like you can just say, okay, then “we’re going to take out 10 million in costs.
+Like in engineering, they said, “we’re going to build the best engineering ninjas in the world”.
+And then here’s how we’re going to do it with these KRs.
+They made it a little bit more fun.
+And I think that made it resonate through the organization instead of like this sterile KR of “80% retention,” whatever it is.
+So, I think if you can have fun from the top, it’ll stay fun.
 Do you think people have forgotten those goals?
-No. Because we got passionate about them.
-Get funny in it.
-Nobody will ever forget those five goals.
+No. Because we were passionate about them, and had some fun that made real, relatable.

-For most leaders, if you go to your company right now and say, “Give us the top three, five strategic initiatives”... your year started seven months ago, do you think they still remember them?
+For most leaders, if you go to your company right now and say, “Give us the top three, five strategic initiatives” ... your year started seven months ago, do you think they still remember them?
 Maybe if you keep talking about them, but with OKRs, you have a system that tells you right there: “Grow faster so we can protect more people”.
-That matters.